UN warns on mobile cybersecurity bugs in bid to prevent attacks

 Nohl said Security Research Labs found mobile operators in many countries whose phones were vulnerable, but declined to identify them.
 He said mobile phone users in Africa could be among the most vulnerable because banking is widely done via mobile payment systems with credentials stored on SIMs.

-All types of phones are vulnerable, including iPhones from Apple Inc (AAPL.O), phones that run Google Inc's (GOOG.O) Android software and BlackBerry Ltd (BB.TO) smartphones, he said.
+All types of phones are vulnerable, including iPhones from Apple Inc, phones that run Google Inc's Android software and BlackBerry Ltd smartphones, he said.

 BlackBerry's director of security response and threat analysis, Adrian Stone, said in a statement that his company proposed new SIM card standards last year to protect against the types of attacks described by Nohl, which the GSMA has adopted and advised members to implement.